CharlesIro1125/DataWarehouse/README.md

-# Data
+# Data Engineering

-## The Projects in this repostory contains various projects done within the Udacity Data Engineering nanodegree.
+# The Projects in this repostory contains various projects done within the Udacity Data Engineering nanodegree.

-The ETL_Postgres project [ETL_Postgres project](). contains an extract, transform and load process to a Postgre Database.
+## The ETL_Postgres project [ETL_Postgres project](https://github.com/CharlesIro1125/DataWarehouse/tree/master/ETL_postgres).
+This project contains an extract, transform and load process to a Postgre Database.
 Data from Sparkify streaming app of song logs and song play [Source data]() was used to model a star schema for analytical processing.
 All scripts required for the ETL process can be found in the ETL_Postgres project repository.